Wind turbines, solar panels, home battery storage - if it's discussion about renewable energy you're after, you'll find it here.

 COST BENEFIT SUMMARY

 Table 3 below is a summary of the annualised data from Tables 1 and 2.
-The annual benefit of $1,820.77 comes from the fact that, with solar panels included in the calculation, we needed to buy less peak energy, and we were able to sell a significant amount as feed-in.
+The annual benefit, or change in net revenue, of $1,813.79 comes from the fact that, with solar panels included in the calculation, we needed to buy less peak energy, and we were able to sell a significant amount as feed-in.
 While this is an accurate assessment based on actual data, and a sound methodology, it is also based on the monthly tariffs shown in Tables 1 and 2.

-The financial benefit, at current tariffs, from installing 5.2 kW of solar panels is $1,711.50 per annum.
+The financial benefit, or change in net revenue, at current tariffs, from installing 5.2 kW of solar panels is $1,712.55 per annum.

 The net result is that the “cost” of each kWh of solar energy used in-house is actually $0.16300, at least until the installation is paid off.
 Once paid off, the “cost” becomes a loss of credit on your electricity bill.